lpcprog#

 address (

-) – address in RAMdata (
+int) – Target address in RAM memory.data (

 - Return type: